Contact

 Capacity

 Capacity equates to how many hours each team member has available to work.
-In an agency, or any professional service company, the team’s time is the business’ inventory and top resource to manage.
-This is true regardless of whether the agency is pricing client work based on hours or not.
+In an agency, or any professional services field, the team’s time is essentially the company's "inventory," and therefore, the top resource to manage.
+This is true regardless of whether the agency prices client work based on hours or not.

-Capacity planning is a critical part of an agency’s planning process to determine the team resources available and what is required in order to meet demand and deliver quality service to clients.
+Capacity planning is a critical internal process that determines the team resources available and required to deliver quality service to clients.

 Proper capacity planning is necessary to:

-Comprehensive audits show that agencies of every size struggle to have a clear line of sight into the team’s real-time availability.
+We conduct comprehensive audits of agencies at all sizes, and see that firms of every revenue stage struggle to have a clear line of sight into the team’s real-time capacity.
 The larger an agency grows, the more critical capacity planning becomes.
-Without the right tools and processes, it can easily take agencies over ten hours a week to manually calculate capacity.
-This is one of the number one challenges that agencies approach Advocation to solve.
+Without the right tools and processes, it can easily take agencies dozens of hours every month (and even every week!) to manually calculate capacity.
+This is one of the top challenges that agencies approach Advocation to solve.

-For agencies with more than one full-time employee, a capacity planning tool is highly recommended.
-Teamwork is the gold standard when it comes to capacity planning, as it is specifically designed for the agency business model.
 While many agencies can get away with manually calculating capacity through spreadsheets as they grow, this often creates bad habits around capacity planning that have cascading effects as the company grows.
 Today’s technologies make it easier than ever to have clear visibility on capacity.
+Teamwork is the top tool we recommend, as it is specifically designed for the agency business model and pairs capacity planning with project management and time tracking in one tool.

 For more on how agencies are using technology, including Teamwork, to streamline operations, check out this blog post